numidiasoft/training/README.md

 # Training
 Blue Green AWS and Azure use cases

-The project is devided to several branch, each branch represent a step
+The project is devided to several branches, each branch represent a step

 ### Requirements